Misterblue/opensim-docker/README.md

 Which shows the two containers started for the simulator and the database.

 The number under "CONTAINER ID" is and ID one uses to address the container.
-The command

 The command `docker logs ID` will list the startup output when the container was started.
 An example: